Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Conceptualizing Self-Evolving Agents and Misevolution

 \textbf{Tool evolution.} Tool evolution can manifest in several ways, such as creating new tools from scratch, ingesting external tools, and improving mastery over existing tools~\citep{haque2025advanced, qiu2025alita, qu2024exploration}.
 Our study focuses on two paradigms with direct safety implications: tool creation and reuse, and ingesting external tools.

 In the \textit{\textbf{tool creation and reuse}} paradigm, agents improve their capabilities by creating tools during task execution and reusing these tools in future tasks.
-Following frameworks like Alita~\citep{qiu2025alita}, we wrap self-created tools as MCPs\footnote{Model Context Protocol. \href{https://www.anthropic.com/news/model-context-protocol}{https://www.anthropic.com/news/model-context-protocol}} to facilitate reuse.
+Following frameworks like Alita~\citep{qiu2025alita}, we wrap self-created tools as MCPs to facilitate reuse.
 We investigate whether this tool creation-reuse loop can spontaneously introduce vulnerabilities or undesirable behaviors.

 In the \textit{\textbf{ingesting external tools}} paradigm, an agent evolves by actively searching for and integrating external tools, often from public sources like GitHub.
 While powerful, this exposes the agent to unvetted code.
 To test this potential risk, we evaluate an agent's ability to identify and reject tools retrieved from the Internet that appear appealing but contain malicious code pieces.